bolt/docs/docs/internals/filesystem.md

   * `files` — User's files mount point
   * `themes` — User's extension mount point
   * `web` — User's web root mount point

+Requesting a named, valid, mount point from the Filesystem Manager will return a filesystem.

+Inside each filesystem are a group of files and directories, that can be created, read, updated, and deleted, via the mount point's filesystem object.

+So the interaction with files & directories generally follows the code path

+Filesystem Manager service -> `\Bolt\Filesystem\FilesystemInterface` mount
+point object -> `\Bolt\Filesystem\Handler\FileInterface` or
+`\Bolt\Filesystem\Handler\DirectoryInterface` object

 ## Filesystem Manager